 - Blueberry sauce: In a small saucepan, cook the blueberries with the sugar on a medium heat until they have released their juices and part of the liquid has evaporated.

 - After about 8-10 minutes, remove from the heat and allow to cool completely.

 - Preheat the oven to 180°C fan / 400°F / Gas 6.

 - Biscuit base: Melt the butter in a small saucepan (or in the microwave).

 - Put the biscuits in a bag and tap them with a rolling pin or place them in a food processor and pulse them into fine crumbs.
 Place the crushed biscuits into a medium bowl and mix in the melted butter.
 It should resemble wet sand.

-- Tip this mixture into a lined 20cm (8 inches) baking tray or round springform cake tin, spread it out evenly and pack down firmly with the base of a glass.
+- Tip this mixture into a lined 20cm (8 inches) square baking pan or round springform, spread it out evenly and pack down firmly with the base of a glass.

 - Bake the base in the preheated oven for 10 minutes then remove and leave to cool.
 Reduce the temperature of the oven to 120°C fan / 275F / Gas 1.